Thai-Flavored Tofu and Broccoli

 - Dried hot red pepper flakes to taste

 Slowly heat the oil and soy sauce together in a wide skillet, stirring together as they heat.
 Add the tofu and stir quickly to coat with the liquid.
-Sauté over medium-high heat until golden-brown and crisp on most sides, about 10 minutes.
+Sauté over medium-high heat until golden-brown and crisp on most sides, about 8 minutes.
+Remove to a plate

-Gently stir in the tofu dice and peanut sauce.
+Gently stir in the tofu dice and satay sauce.
 Cook over medium heat, stirring, until the sauce covers everything evenly.
 Remove from the heat.

 Stir in the scallions, cilantro, and red pepper flakes, and serve.
-Pass around extra scallions and cilantro for topping individual servings.
+Pass around extra scallions and cilantro for topping individual servings, if you’d like.